 Preparing for Missouri’s MAP Tests

 For general tips on test preparation, please visit our standardized test overview page.
 The real preparation for the MAP and all standardized tests that assess a wide range of fundamental skills, is to steadily build and master skills in math, reading and writing fundamentals.

 Parents can help students succeed in school by making a special effort to get involved in their children’s education.
 You should ensure your children are doing their homework every night and reading and writing on a daily basis.
-In addition, families can hire tutors or use online learning programs such as Time4Learning and Time4Writing to supplement their children’s schoolwork and help to build fundamental skills.
+In addition, families can hire tutors or use online learning programs such as Time4Learning to supplement their children’s schoolwork and help to build fundamental skills.

 To help your children prepare for state standardized tests such as Missouri’s MAP, you can enroll your children in a test prep program or buy books to help them become familiar with test formats and terminology, to learn test-taking strategies (when to guess, when not to), to become comfortable with time restrictions, and to practice answering different types of questions.

 For instance, when a reading passage is followed by comprehension questions, many test prep programs teach students to scan the questions prior to reading the passage so that they can pay special attention to the areas addressed by questions.